prometheus-operator/prometheus-operator/Documentation/proposals/202304-silences.md

 ## Audience

-* Users who serve Prometheus as a service and want to have an interface in defining silences exposed to developers.
+* Users who use the Prometheus operator to offer monitoring-as-a-service to developers.
 * Users who want to manage silences the same way as for services running within the Kubernetes cluster.
 * Users who want a supported Kubernetes way of silences outside the Kubernetes cluster